-When a Member is working towards certification but is not yet certified, the Member is able to use the Planet Mark pending marketing assets and copy for Communication purposes.
+When a Property is working towards certification but is not yet certified, the Organisation is able to use the Planet Mark pending marketing assets and copy for Communication purposes.
 These can be accessed on the Members Zone.
-However, there is no Pending Certification Mark and therefore, any reference to 'pending' cannot be used on products or packaging.
-It is required that all Members await Certification before using the 'Planet Mark Certified Business Mark' on products and packaging.

 Sign-off of artwork